RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Lost in Space/Lost in Space.md

 ## Activity Checklist { .check }

-+ First, make sure that you have opened up the <a href="http://scratch.mit.edu/projects/editor/" target="_blank">Scratch editor</a>.
++ First, make sure that you have opened up the Scratch editor.
+You can find the online Scratch editor at <a href="http://jumpto.cc/scratch-new">jumpto.cc/scratch-new</a>.
 It should look something like this:

 	![screenshot](space-scratch.png)